APLMOOC/APLMOOC/docs/course/ch2/part3.md

       TEMP_F ← 71.2 71.4 73.3 73.0 73.1 72.8 72.5
 ```

-You are going to spend ages plugging the data from this one sensor, and you have 200 of them lying around!
-Fortunately, APL is designed to deal with data assorted in a vector.
-You can:
+It would take you much longer than your legally mandated lunch break to convert the data from this sensor, and there are 200 of them lying around!
+Fortunately, APL is designed to process vector data.
+You can write the following

 ```apl
       ⎕ ← TEMP_CELSIUS ← (5 × TEMP_F - 32) ÷ 9
 21.77777778 21.88888889 22.94444444 22.77777778 22.83333333 22.66666667 22.5
 ```

-There’s all the Celsius!
+That's all in Celsius!
 What’s going on here?

 In APL, all the basic arithmetic functions apply to all the elements of a vector.
 If you are familiar with functional programming, you might know the `map` function, which applies a function to each element of a vector.
 In APL, this is done automatically for all the basic arithmetic functions, if one of the parameters is a scalar: